 Secretary of Defence - 1953-1957 Charles E. Wilson; 1957-1959 Neil H. McElroy; 1959-1961 Thomas S. Gates

-On 4 April the US director of central intelligence releases US$1 million which, according to a secret history of the coup written in 1954 by the Central Intelligence Agency's (CIA) chief coup strategist, Dr Donald N. Wilber, is to be used "in a way that would bring about the fall of Mossadegh."
+On 4 April the US director of central intelligence releases US$1 million which, according to a secret history written in 1954 by the Central Intelligence Agency's (CIA) chief coup strategist, Dr Donald N. Wilber, is to be used "in a way that would bring about the fall of Mossadegh".

 On 11 July President Eisenhower approves a joint British-US plan to oust Mossadegh.

-The plan has four elements - first a campaign to undermine Mossadegh's popularity and raise the spectre of a communist takeover of the government; second, Mossadegh's dismissal; third, street riots; and lastly the emergence of a new prime minister who has been hand-picked by Britain and the US.
+The plan has four elements.
+First, a campaign to undermine Mossadegh's popularity and raise the spectre of a communist takeover of the government.
+Second, Mossadegh's dismissal.
+Third, street riots.
+Fourth, the emergence of a new prime minister who has been hand-picked by Britain and the US.

 The coup begins on 15 August.
 By 19 August Mossadegh and his government have fallen.

 It is the CIA's first successful attempt to overthrow a foreign government.
-Martial law is declared in Iran, and will remain in force until the end of 1957.
+Martial law is declared in Iran, and remains in force until the end of 1957.

 1954 - On 8 May a conference begins in Geneva to attempt to peacefully resolve the future of Vietnam, where French and South Vietnamese forces have been battling the North Vietnamese communists for control of the country.
 A compromise agreement is signed on 29 July.